 Each player starts with a start-deck of 10 cards: The chosen King and 9 Mercenaries!

-You could buy new and better cards from the Market-Place with the gulden-values from your cards by playing them from
+You could buy new and better cards from the Market-Place by “spending” the gulden-values from your cards.

 As the game starts, the Market-Place is built out of the cards from both selected factions.

-The two leftmost cards are your private-deck and consists of vampire- & realm-cards which are under the spell of your selected king, therefore
+The two leftmost cards are your private-deck and consists of empire- & attack-cards which are under the spell of your selected king, therefore

 only you can acquire those cards!